ighanim/aws-cost-anomaly-alerts/README.md

 ### Build

 Third, build/package the Lambda function Python code using `zip`.
 For more information on the process; see [Python package](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).

-On your local machine or build server, run the following command.
+On your local machine or build server, install dependencies by using the following command:
+`pip install -r requirements.txt --target src/`

 It is important to change the Lambda package version with each and everybuild so that CloudFormation can detect the change and update the Lambda function accordingly.
+Now create an archive of the Lambda function code and the installed dependencies:

 Current directory: `src/`
 `zip -r ./lambda-package-v1.0.0.zip ./*`